code-iai/iai_kinect2/README.md

    Follow [the instructions](https://github.com/OpenKinect/libfreenect2#debianubuntu-1404) and enable C++11 by using `cmake .. -DENABLE_CXX11=ON` instead of `cmake ..`

-   If something is not working, check out the latest stable release, for example `git checkout v0.1.1`.
+   If something is not working, check out the latest stable release, for example `git checkout v0.2.0`.

-4. Copy the udev rule file `sudo cp libfreenect2/rules/90-kinect2.rules /etc/udev/rules.d/` and reconnect the sensor
-5. Clone this repository into your catkin workspace, install the dependencies and build it:
+4. Clone this repository into your catkin workspace, install the dependencies and build it:

    ```
 cd ~/catkin_ws/src/